-- 1. Development proposals are expected to preserve and enhance the high quality landscape of Newton Parish. - 2.
+- 1. Development proposals are expected to preserve or enhance the high quality landscape of Newton Parish. - 2.
 Notable features on the landscape such as mature trees, hedgerows and ponds must be retained and incorporated into the design and layout of any development.
 Any proposals for development outside the settlement boundary must demonstrate that they will not have a detrimental impact on the landscape, particularly in terms of their location, layout and scale. - 3.
-Development proposals are expected to preserve the following views of significance in Newton, as shown on Map 6 and the Policies Map: - a.
+Development proposals should not detract from the key features of the following views of significance as shown on Map 6 and the Policies Map: - a.
 View across The Green towards the Saracens Head - b.
 View to church tower from A134 Sudbury Road - c.
 View north across The Green - d.
 View south from Newton across The Green